Rutvik-Raval/cloud-computing-project/README.md

 - Screen shot 6 : Data stored under curated folder in S3 bucket
 ![Screen shot 5: Objects stored in the curated S3 bucket](project1/objects%20in%20curated%20s3.png)
 # Data Wrangling - Project 2
+### Project Description:
+This section of the project addresses the cleaning and preparation of institutional data required for analysis.
+The data wrangling process ensures that the datasets are accurate, consistent, and ready for downstream analytics.
-# Project Title: Data Wrangling for Enhanced Occupational Health and Safety Analytics at UCW
+# Project Title: Data Wrangling of Student Enrolment and Withdrawal Datasets at UCW
-# Objective:
+### Objective:
-- The primary goal of this project is to perform comprehensive data wrangling to prepare a robust dataset for occupational health and safety analytics at UCW.
-By cleaning, transforming, and consolidating data from various inspection reports and safety logs, the project aims to enhance the accuracy and usability of safety-related data for subsequent analysis and reporting.
-This will help in identifying trends, mitigating risks, and improving workplace safety protocols.
+The objective is to perform structured data wrangling tasks to transform three source datasets into a unified and cleaned format.
+The process involves addressing missing values, data type inconsistencies, and formatting issues.
-# Background:
+### Background:
-- UCW has accumulated inspection data from multiple departments regarding occupational health and safety incidents.
-However, this data is often inconsistent, incomplete, or fragmented, making it difficult to derive actionable insights.
-Effective data wrangling will enable UCW to make informed decisions and develop targeted safety strategies to reduce workplace risks and incidents.
+Initial data collected from academic records contained inconsistencies, such as irregular date formats, missing values, and non-standardized column labels.
+Data wrangling was required to align records across student, enrolment, and withdrawal datasets.
 # Dataset: The data wrangling process will involve various datasets, including:
-- Incident Reports: Records of workplace incidents, including unique incident IDs, dates, departments, issues, severity levels, and current status.
-- Safety Logs: Details of safety inspections, actions taken, and follow-up measures.
-- Department Information: Metadata about UCW departments, including department names and headcounts.
+### Dataset:

+- `student_dataset.csv`
+  Columns: `Student_ID`, `Student_Name`, `Email`, `Program`, `Level`, `Status`

+- `Enrollment_List__Updated_.csv`
+  Columns: `Student_ID`, `Course_Code`, `Course_Name`, `Enrolment_Date`, `Term`, `Status`

+- `withdrawal_dataset.csv`
+  Columns: `Student_ID`, `Course_Code`, `Withdrawal_Date`, `Reason`, `Status`

 # Methodology:
 # 1.Data Collection:
 - Gather datasets from various sources (inspection reports, safety logs) and import them into AWS S3 for storage